 Laura comes in contact with her previous friends through a Skype conference call on the anniversary of her suicide, immediately foreshadowing the deaths of her “friends” with a classic horror film cliche.
 Once figuring out that each Skyper will die will then bring to the immediate foreshadowing of how each will face death.

-Each friend will be “Unfriended” through a casual game of never have I ever were they are forced to tell the truths about lies that have been told to the others over the course of their friendships.
-Laura is playing a game with her friends forcing them to hate each other so they will log off allowing a pass for Laura to kill them.
+Each friend will be “Unfriended” through a casual game of never have I ever where they are forced to tell the truths about lies that have been told to the others over the course of their friendships.
+Laura is playing a game with her friends, forcing them to hate each other so they will log off allowing a pass for Laura to kill them.

 Through the entirety of the movie it is believed that not one of the friends had anything to do with the suicide of Laura Barns, however, it is found out that they all had a little more to do with it than perceived.

 Although the movie had an interesting view, it fell short of what it could have been with its mediocre acting and poor plot.
 Had the acting been good, the rather understated approach to the movie would have came across as more appealing to all generations.